 \section{Introduction}

-Many experiments have observed the neutrino oscillations~\cite{PDG} and the phenomena mean the neutrinos have tiny but nonzero masses, and there are flavor mixing among the three generations of the light neutrinos.
-It is a unambiguous evidence of new physics (NP) beyond the standard model (SM), because there are no right-handed components of neutrinos in the original SM, and the tiny neutrino masses and flavor mixtures of the lepton sectors both cannot happen.
-Being of NP, a natural way to make the neutrinos to have tiny masses is via the so called seesaw mechanisms by introducing new neutral leptons and the Majorana mass terms properly~\cite{Schechter:1981bd}.
+Neutrino oscillations and flavor mixing among the three generations of neutrinos have been observed for several years~\cite{PDG}.
+These phenomena definitely mean the neutrinos have tiny but nonzero masses, and unambiguously are evidences of new physics (NP) beyond the standard model (SM).
+Regarding NP, one natural way for neutrinos to acquire tiny masses is through the so-called `seesaw mechanisms'~\cite{Schechter:1981bd}.